gatk-workflows/intel-gatk4-germline-snps-indels/README.md

 In the JSON files, modify the paths to the datasets and tools where they reside in your cluster. \
 Example: modify [Latency\_PairedSingleSampleWf\_optimized.inputs.json](https://github.com/gatk-workflows/intel-gatk4-germline-snps-indels/blob/master/Thoughput_PairedSingleSampleWf_optimized.inputs.json#L69) for tools directory.

+For improved throuput perfomance of WGS processing it is recomned uncomment the "backend" configuraoitn and setup 4 Cromwell Queues.
+4 Queue aproach with cpu and memory level allocation support.
+    Local: Run the first 3 basic tasks on local and seralize the workflows.
+    BWA: Run BWA low priority on all nodes (let BWA run on 1/2 of the nodes untill their work is done)
+    All: 1/2 nodes for everything else with high priority
+    Haplo: 1/2 All node at mid priorty for Haplotype

 ### DATASETS
 The datasets used for the WGS workflow turning can be obtained from: https://console.cloud.google.com/storage/browser/broad-public-datasets/NA12878/unmapped/.